Pet Travel Health Certificates

 What Type of Pet Health Certificate Do You Need?

-Pet Health Certificate for State to State Trips
+Pet Health Certificate for Interstate Trips

-When you are traveling across state lines by car with your pet(s)—you are technically required to carry proof of rabies vaccination—though states rarely ask to see it.
-If you travel within the US by air, you will need health and rabies certificates signed by any licensed veterinarian.
+When you are traveling across state lines by car with your pet(s) — you are technically required to carry proof of rabies vaccination — though state officials rarely ask to see it.
+Check USDA Interstate Travel for other state-to-state travel requirements.

+If you travel within the US by air, you will need a general health certificate and proof of rabies vaccination signed by a licensed veterinarian.
 Check with the airline to see if they have any additional requirements or restrictions—you can find links to each airline’s policies here.
-Many airlines will not accept brachycephalic or snub-nosed cats or dogs—e.g. Burmese, Persian, Himalayan, Pug, Llasa Apso, Shih Tzu, Boxer, Pekinese, Bulldogs, Bull Terriers, and similar breeds.
+Many airlines will not accept brachycephalic or snub-nosed cats or dogs — e.g. Burmese, Persian, Himalayan, Pug, Llasa Apso, Shih Tzu, Boxer, Pekinese, Bulldogs, Bull Terriers, and similar breeds.

 Are you planning to take your pets on a trip inside the United States?
 Then, please contact your veterinary clinic as soon as you have the details.
 We can assist with navigating the sometimes complex requirements, which vary state by state.
 Island states or territories such as Hawaii, Puerto Rico, and Guam have very specific procedures.
 For example, Hawaii requires a Hawaiian import form, microchipping, and has a quarantine period that can be shortened by having a certain rabies antibody test done at an approved lab.
 So that everything goes as planned, we suggest contacting us six months before your trip.